quicwg/base-drafts/draft-ietf-quic-transport.md

 commitment and to apply back pressure.

-An alternative view of QUIC streams is as an elastic "message" abstraction, similar to the way ephemeral streams are used in SST {{SST}}, which may be a more appealing description for some applications.
+An alternative view of QUIC streams is as an elastic "message" abstraction, similar to the way ephemeral streams are used in SST
+{{?DOI.10.1145/1282427.1282421 SST}}, which may be a more appealing description for some applications.

 ## Life of a Stream